North Shore Challenge Rules '19

 14) Entering Fish:

 Day 1: On returning the entry tag and signing back in prior to 2pm, entrant’s fish must be presented to the measuring table located at the admin tent.
 The two best fish of each species are eligible for entry.
-Photo entries are welcome for catch and release, but the photo must include a reliable measurement and the entrant's competition tag.
+Photo entries with geo-tagging enabled are welcome for catch and release, but the photo must include a reliable measurement and the entrant's competition tag.
 We would like to discourage bringing in fish you do not plan to eat or share – if this is you, bring a camera.
 Anglers entering fish not caught by themselves will be disqualified from the event.
 All fish will be measured from the nose to the fork of the tail, squid (if in play), will be entered using the hood length.
 Non whole number entries will be rounded up to the nearest cm.
 All fish caught on Day 1 that meet the requirements for the Day Two Dash must be presented to admin to have the tail fin cut.

 NSC is an offshore comp, and as such it will run subject to weather being deemed suitable for the field of entrants by the organisers.
 If the weather for a session is deemed un-fishable for all of the field in certain areas, the organisers will endeavour adjust the fishing area or times accordingly.
 Where availability of support crew allows, sessions may be rescheduled later in the day where possible.
 It is the responsibility of the entrant, to decide whether conditions are suitable for their craft, their kayaking ability and whether or not to launch on the day.
 Entrants should be proficient with re-entry of their craft in choppy conditions and are encouraged to fish within distances they can easily cover in their craft given the conditions that present on comp day.